In this section

 Recent recipients of ANMM grants

-- Norfolk Island Museum (NI) - $7,198 for the conservation of whaling artefacts for the post 1856 Norfolk Island maritime exhibition.
+- Norfolk Island Museum (NI) - $5,000 for the Norfolk Island Museum 'Start-Up' Education Program.

 Our grant program (known as the Maritime Museums of Australia Project Support Scheme) is jointly funded by the museum and the federal government.

 The scheme gives grants up to $10,000 for projects that fall into one of these categories:

 - Collection management (registration, documentation and storage);

 - Conservation (preservation, vessel restoration, conservation work/treatments and professional assessments);

 - Presentation (research, development of exhibitions, establishing interpretative displays and workshops);

 - Development of relevant education or public programs which make collections more accessible to audiences; and